jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 For any other type of file, one could use the pathfile from the read_eem function and create a new function to convert file into a standardised DataFrame.
 Please refer to [Implementation](https://github.com/jojorichard/Fluorescence_Raman_normalisation/blob/main/documentation/Implementation_of_a_new_file_format.md).

-### 🧾Normalisation of an EEM matrice
+### 🧾EEM matrice normalisation
-Take a dataframe of an EEM matrice and optionally a blank and normalise the EEM matrice according to the Area of the Raman peak of water computed for 350 nm exitation waveleght and emission from 371 nm to 428 nm according to the following paper:
+This function a dataframe of an EEM matrice and optionally a blank and normalise the EEM matrice according to the area of the Raman peak of water computed for 350 nm exitation waveleght and emission from 371 nm to 428 nm according to the following paper:
     Lawaetz, A. J., & Stedmon, C. A. (2009).
 Fluorescence Intensity Calibration Using the Raman Scatter Peak of Water.
 Applied Spectroscopy, 63(8), 936-940. https://journals.sagepub.com/doi/10.1366/000370209788964548
 ```
 fluo_raman_norm(eem, blank = False)
 ```
-The function calls two other function.
-Area and Raman_normalisation described in the next section.
+This function calls two other functions : Area and Raman_normalisation (described below).

 ### ✂️Remove Rayleigh scattering of first and/or second order
 Take a dataframe of an EEM matrice and remove the Rayleigh scattering for a beter visualisation in the graph.